kae-chi/Fake_Mote/README.txt

 1) Significant amounts of time when testing firmware and software

-2) Allow for flexibility by offering a remote option for projects which may involve physically connecting MOTE during the testing phase p
+2) Allow for flexibility by offering a remote option for projects which may involve physically connecting MOTE during the testing phase

-INPUT:
-- sensor data at any point

-OUPUT:
-- actuator commands received from the GUI
+Networking Things

+MOTE
+IP: 192.168.0.x
+x- is the number of MOTE, either 2/3

+FAKE MOTE (hosted locally)
+IP: 127.0.0.1

+* note that they will share the same port, since the address of MOTE is just a spoof *both random
+PORT: 5005

+GUI (hosted locally )
+IP: 127.0.0.1
+PORT: 5001